ygboucherk/prima-pool-server/docs/protocol/negotiation.md

 3. Builds each member's **peer list** (see [assignment.md](assignment.md)).
 4. Pushes `cluster_assigned` to every member over its WebSocket.

-**Cluster lifecycle**: a cluster is **persistent until failure** — it stays up as long as all its members are `online`.
-It does not dissolve on idle.
-Workers are removed from the waitlist while assigned; they return to it only when they leave the cluster (worker-initiated leave, or eviction / rebalance in v1, see [churn.md](churn.md)).
-This is the chosen v0 policy; idle-timeout dissolution was considered and rejected.
+**Cluster lifecycle**: a cluster exists only while it has **all its members online**.
+Because prima.cpp shards a model across nodes (each node holds a copy of the weights), a cluster with a missing member can't serve — the model no longer fits in the remaining memory.
+So when a member goes offline or leaves, the server **dissolves the cluster** and returns **all** members to the waitlist (see [assignment.md](assignment.md#cluster-dissolution)).
+A cluster does **not** dissolve on idle; it only dissolves on membership loss.
+There is no "persistent" half-dead cluster.

 The waitlist condition is the only trigger for cluster formation in v0.
-Membership changes (rebalance, eviction) are v1+.
+Rebalance without full dissolution is v1+ (see [churn.md](churn.md)).

 ## 6. Cadence and timeouts (suggested defaults)